rsocket/rsocket/Protocol.md

 | __HDR_ERROR__                      | 0x24 | __Error__: |
 | __HDR_EXT__                        | 0xFF | __Extension Header__: Used to extend more options as well as extensions. |

+__NOTE__: Headers sent by Requesters fall into the 0x10 - 0x1F range.
+Headers sent by Responders fall into the 0x20 - 0x2F range.

 ### Setup

 Setup headers must always use Stream ID 0 as they pertain to the connection.